sordina/sordina.github.io/_drafts/Aesthetic-Isomorphism_and_Hiring_Juniors.markdown

 ## Journey

 I've been thinking a lot about hiring lately.
 I want to enable our company to grow.
-This seems like a no brainer, but there are three reasons why growth is a very dangerous thing...
+This seems like a no-brainer, but there are three reasons why growth is a very dangerous thing...

 * Poisoning Culture